bootdotdev/blog/content/javascript/html-css-javascript.md

 **An example of HTML, CSS & JavaScript uses**

 HTML is used to create the static structure of a page.
-For example, if I wanted the H3 heading of a new boot.dev page to say “Boot.dev is the best computer science education site”, with a paragraph underneath reinforcing this by saying “And if you disagree, try out our courses and be convinced!”, you could easily implement this structure with the following HTML code:
+For example, if I wanted the H3 heading of a new boot.dev page to say "Boot.dev is the best computer science education site", with a paragraph underneath reinforcing this by saying "And if you disagree, try out our courses and be convinced!", you could easily implement this structure with the following HTML code:

 ```
 <h3> Boot.dev is the best computer science education site </h3>